dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. In the "**Add New Packages**" window, in the search box, type "**cloud-azure**", then click the "**Install**" button next to the "**packagegroup-cloud-azure**" package.
 Again, this takes a few minutes so be patient:

-    > **Note**: You can see what all is installed with the packagegroup-cloud-azure package here: <a href="https://github.com/intel-iot-devkit/meta-iot-cloud/blob/master/recipes-core/packagegroups/packagegroup-cloud-azure_0.9.bb">link</a> <br/>
+    > **Note**: You can see what all is installed with the packagegroup-cloud-azure package here: <a target="_blank" href="https://github.com/intel-iot-devkit/meta-iot-cloud/blob/master/recipes-core/packagegroups/packagegroup-cloud-azure_0.9.bb">link</a> <br/>
     Basically it is all of the node.js packages for the various Azure IoT Hub sdks.
-It also includes a Node-RED node for working with Azure IoT Hubs (<a href="https://www.npmjs.com/package/node-red-contrib-azureiothubnode">link</a>).
+It also includes a Node-RED node for working with Azure IoT Hubs (<a target="_blank" href="https://www.npmjs.com/package/node-red-contrib-azureiothubnode">link</a>).

     ![Install packagegroup-cloud-azure](images/09060-InstallPackageGroupCloudAzure.png)